adlnet/xapi-profiles/xapi-profiles-spec.md

-`@id` | The identifier or short name of the template, in the form :name `prefLabel` | A language map of descriptive names for the pattern `definition` | A language map of descriptions of the purpose and usage of the pattern `deprecated` | Optional.
+`@id` | The identifier or short name of the template, in the form :name `prefLabel` | A language map of descriptive names for the pattern `definition` | A language map of descriptions of the purpose and usage of the pattern `deprecated` | *Optional*.
 A boolean.
 If true, this pattern is deprecated.
-`alternates` | A two-or-more length array of pattern or statement template identifiers.
+`alternates` | *Optional*.
+A two-or-more length array of pattern or statement template identifiers.
 An alternates pattern matches if any member of the array matches
-`optional` | A single pattern or statement template identifier.
+`optional` | *Optional*.
+A single pattern or statement template identifier.
 An optional pattern matches if the identified thing matches once, or is not present at all
-`oneOrMore` | A single pattern or statement template identifier.
+`oneOrMore` | *Optional*.
+A single pattern or statement template identifier.
 A oneOrMore pattern matches if the identified thing matches once, or any number of times more than once
-`sequence` | An array of pattern or statement template identifiers.
+`sequence` | *Optional*.
+An two-or-more length array of pattern or statement template identifiers.
 A sequence pattern matches if the identified things match in the order specified.
-`zeroOrMore` | A single pattern or statement template identifier.
+`zeroOrMore` | *Optional*.
+A single pattern or statement template identifier.
 A zeroOrMore pattern matches if the identified thing is not present or is present one or more times